 How big were Trilobites?

 Trilobite size ranged between 1.2–3.9 inches, with sizes ranging from extremely small, less than an inch, to very enormous, 12 inches.
-Isotelus rex, the world’s largest known Trilobite fossil specimen, measures 28 inches in length.
+Isotelus rex, the world’s largest known fossil specimen, measures 28 inches in length.
 Just on the beaches of Hudson Bay, in Ordovician strata, it was discovered in 1998 by Canadian researchers.

 Did Trilobites have eyes?